kemzeb/habiter/README.md

 #

-`tally` subcommand allows for the incrementation of the occurrence of one or more habits that exists within the data.
+`tally` subcommand allows for incrementing the occurrence of one or more habits that exists within the record.
 It keeps track of daily and total habit occurrence (aka 'tallies') day by day.
 It holds the following options:

-- `-z, --zero` for informing habiter that you have had no occurrences for that day for some habit(s)
+- `-z, --zero` for informing habiter that you have had no tallies for that day for some habit(s)
 - `-n, --num` for providing a particular number of occurrences for that day for some habit(s) (**please note that** it applies to all habits that you currently inputted)

-The reason why the `-z, --zero` option exists in the first place is because habiter has no way of telling whether a habit that has **zero occurrences** has been recently active, has never been active before, or has been inactive for a while.
-It simply informs habiter that this or a collection of particular habits should be considered `active` on that day. **If you add onto the occurrences** in any way afterward you won't find any trouble, however, this argument may **no longer be used** for that day.
+The reason why the `-z, --zero` option exists in the first place is because habiter doesn't run as a daemon, where habit data could be updated automatically based on meeting certain time constraints.
+You could supply `-n 0` as input and this is essentally the same thing, but since there is a good chance that you have had no tallies for a habit on that particular day and becomes too cumbersome.
+The zero option simply informs habiter that the habits you supplied as input should be considered `active` today. **If you tally** afterward you won't find any trouble, however, you will exit with an error if you attempt to use this option with .

 #

-`add` subcommand allows for the addition of one or more habits into the data.
-Any duplicated habit names provided are ignored and/or prints an error.
-It initializes all habits to a default state.
+`add` subcommand allows for the addition of one or more habits into the record.
+If a habit already exists in the record, it will exit with an error but will not hinder the addition of any other inputted habit names.

 #

-`remove` subcommand allows for the deletion of one or more habits from the data.
-Habit names that do not exist within the data prints an error but will not hinder the deletion of any other inputted habit names.
+`remove` subcommand allows for the deletion of one or more habits from the record.
+Similar to `add`, a habit ***that does not exist*** within the record will exit with an error but will not hinder the deletion of any other inputted habit names.

 #

-`reset` subcommand allows resetting one or more habits from the data to the initial state.
+`reset` subcommand allows resetting one or more habits from the record to the initial state.
 Recorded total and daily tallies, number of days captured, and other information will no longer exist, but the habit will remain in the record.

 #

-`list` subcommand allows for the printing of all existing habits within the data.
+`list` subcommand allows for the printing of all existing habits within the record.
 Its functionality can be extended using the following option:

-- `-v, --verbose` for listing all habits + their attributes within the data
+- `-v, --verbose` for listing all habits + their attributes within the record

 The following provides an example of this optional argument in use: